-- To promote more efficient use of spectrum in general - To expand access to existing spectrum capacity, whether for meeting existing users' own demands, for reallocation, or for shared use - To ensure that spectrum-based solutions are required and cannot be met with alternative systems or services, including non-spectrum-based alternatives - To ensure the protection of systems serving important public needs, including military, public safety and other uses.
+- To promote more efficient use of spectrum in general - To expand access to existing spectrum capacity, whether for meeting existing users' own demands, for reallocation, or for shared use - To ensure that spectrum-based solutions are required and cannot be met with alternative systems/services - To ensure the protection of systems serving important public needs, including military, public safety and other uses.

 Spectrum in the United States is managed in different ways.
-Some is managed among commercial and other non-Federal users by the Federal Communications Commission (FCC).
+Some is managed among commercial and other non-federal users by the Federal Communications Commission (FCC).
 The National Telecommunications and Information Administration (NTIA) manages the Federal use of spectrum.
-According to the Commerce Department's Office of Spectrum Management, Federal agencies have exclusive use of 18.1% (629 MHz) of the "beachfront" frequencies between 225 and 3700 MHz, while non-federal users have exclusive licenses to 30.4% (1058 MHz).
-The remaining 51.5% is shared, with Federal use primary and private sector use secondary.
+According to the Commerce Department's Office of Spectrum Management, federal agencies have exclusive use of 18.1% (629 MHz) of the "beachfront" frequencies between 225 and 3700 MHz, while non-federal users have exclusive licenses to 30.4% (1058 MHz).
+The remaining 51.5% is shared, with federal use primary and private sector use secondary.
 1

 Under the existing regulatory regime, some bands of spectrum can be used for a wide range of applications; other bands are restricted to narrow, specific purposes.
 Beginning in the 1990s, flexible use licenses began to allow a steadily increasing share of non-Federal commercial licensees to transfer, lease or subdivide their spectrum rights.
 Some spectrum can easily be bought or sold to entities that value it most highly; other spectrum cannot easily be transferred; and still other spectrum cannot be transferred at all.
 In addition to transfers between users, some spectrum can easily be repurposed to different uses and different technology with limited regulatory action, whereas other spectrum has restrictions that limit or prevent such transitions.
+Frequency channels licensed for terrestrial television broadcasting are an example of the latter.

 The net result is that some spectrum is used intensively and efficiently, while other spectrum is used inefficiently or not all.
-While nearly all spectrum frequency bands are assigned to users, a 2005 study funded by the National Science Foundation (NSF) indicates that the vast majority of spectrum is not used in most locations and at most times even in the so-called "beachfront"
+While nearly all valuable spectrum frequency bands are assigned to users, a 2005 study funded by the National Science Foundation (NSF) indicates that the vast majority of spectrum is not used in most locations and at most times even in the so-called